as821/chat/README.md

 Multi-threaded server that handles up to 100 ongoing connections.
 Each message or file sent by a client is sent to every other connected client (like a chat room).
 This program acts as a facilitator between clients and does not participate in message sending.
 This allows any TCP client to have access to group message sending/receiving.
 Uses non-blocking IO and sockets.
 Listens at port 40000.

+TODO: Plan to add encryption to file and message sending and improve runtime efficiency.